Accenture/mercury-python/README.md

 This module requires the Mercury Language Connector application as a sidecar.
 The main Mercury project is available at https://github.com/Accenture/mercury

-Please clone the main project and follow the README file to build the mercury core libraries and the "language-connector" application.
+Please clone the main project and follow the README file to build the mercury core libraries and the language-connector application.

 ## Welcome to the Mercury project